tensorwerk/stockroom/docs/quick-start.md

 ## Import CIFAR10

-StockRoom keeps all your data in `.data` shelf arranged as columns.
+Stockroom keeps all your data in `data` shelf arranged as columns.
 In our case, data is imported as four columns.

 - Train images
 - Train labels